dariabikina/dariabikina.github.io/_pages/talks.md

 ### Syntax and semantics of non-finite clauses
 ##### papers on it

 Bikina, Daria, Rakhman, Denis, Potseluev,  Vsevolod, Starchenko, Aleksey, and Svetlana Toldova.
-Non-finite constructions in Khanty: their unity and diversity.
-To appear in *Folia Linguistica* (email for a draft)
+[Non-finite constructions in Khanty: their unity and diversity](https://www.degruyter.com/document/doi/10.1515/flin-2022-2043/html). *Folia Linguistica* 56 (3).
+Pp. 625--665.
+(Email for a preprint)

 Bikina, D. A., and A. M. Starchenko (2019).
 [Relative clause or nominalized clause: the evidence from Kazym Khanty](/files/BikinaStarchenko_2019_Khanty_RC.pdf). *Typology of Morphosyntactic parameters* 2 (1).
 Pp. 49--69. (*in Russian*)